PatrickAttankurugu/PatrickAttankurugu/README.md

 ![Profile Picture](codes.jpg)

-# 👋 Hi, I'm Patrick Attankurugu
+#  Hi, I'm Patrick Attankurugu
 ## AI Developer | Entrepreneur | Innovator

 Welcome to my GitHub profile!
 I'm Patrick Attankurugu, a passionate AI developer and entrepreneur from Ghana.
 With a strong background in artificial intelligence, web development, and intelligent systems, I strive to create cutting-edge solutions that make a positive impact on the world.

-## 🌟 About Me
+##  About Me
 - 💡 Specializing in building intelligent systems and websites
-- 🎓 Graduated with a degree in Computer Science
+- 💡 Graduated with a degree in Computer Science
-- 🚀 Founder and CEO of [SEMA Technologies](https://sematechnologies.com)
+- 💡 co-founder and CEO of [SEMA Technologies](https://sematechnologies.com)
-- 🌍 Passionate about leveraging technology for global impact
+- 💡 Passionate about leveraging technology for global impact
 - 🌐 Check out my portfolio at [patrickattankurugu.com](http://patrickattankurugu.com)

 ## 🛠️ Skills & Technologies